sourcegraph/handbook/content/engineering/web/frontend-platform/goals_completed.md

-# Frontend Platform team completed goals
+# Frontend platform team completed goals

-This page records goals completed by the Frontend Platform team historically (started recording in FY-21-Q4).
+This page records goals completed by the Frontend platform team historically (started recording in FY-21-Q4).
 See also our [current goals](goals.md).

 - [**2021**](#2020)
   - [FY-21-Q4](#FY-20-Q4)